m0ru/gameful-design/_posts/2016-04-03-ambulance.md

 the combinations the wonderful
 [grow-a-game cards](http://valuesatplay.org/grow-a-game-overview)
-spit out, was “Cooperation-Disease-GTA-Creativity”, which inspired Marie and me to a cooperative racing game in the health-sector―“Ambulance”.
+spit out, was “Cooperation-Disease-GTA-Creativity”, which inspired Marie and me to a cooperative racing game in the health-sector &ndash; “Ambulance”.
 One player drives the car, in a simplified version this is just the three lanes seen in the sketch, the other person tries to keep the patient alive until they reach the hospital by playing a game of dexterity.
 Every time